COVID-19 Testing Requirements for WMS Students

 Current Testing Requirements

-Based on this information, Wilmington Montessori School currently requires COVID-19 testing for all students every two weeks during the school year.
+Based on this information, Wilmington Montessori School currently requires regular COVID-19 testing for all students and staff during the school year, regardless of vaccination status.

-- All test results are due by 4 p.m. on the deadlines listed below.
-Students will not be allowed to attend school the day after the deadline without test results submitted to Nurse Kathy Wittig-Valtos.
+- Students will not be allowed to attend school the day after the deadline without test results submitted to the school nurse.

-- Testing must occur no earlier than six days prior to the due date.
+- Testing must occur no earlier than one week prior to the due date.

-Please contact Nurse Kathy if you have any questions.
+Please contact the school nurse if you have any questions.
 We thank you for helping us keep our community safe!

-As stated above, your child may be tested at any location offering PCR tests within the aforementioned time frame.
+As stated above, your child may be tested at any in-person testing location within the aforementioned time frames.

 Local Testing Sites